MehmetBilirr/ChatChat/README.md

 # ChatChat
-Chat Chat is a real-time application where users can log in with their Facebook and Google accounts, create new memberships and message each other, share photos and locations.
+Chat Chat is a real-time application where users can log in with their Facebook and Google accounts, create new memberships and send message each other, share photos and locations.

 # Technology and structures